|Restrictions:||Drexel applicants only|

 The AcademicsFaculty Director: The program is led by Dr. Xela Batchelder, who has over 20 years of experience as a venue manager, producer and researcher at the Edinburgh Festival Fringe.

--Returning students: will conduct a 3 credit independent study in EAM Management, Marketing & Research with Dr. Batchelder.
+-Students who have participated in Fringe before will conduct a 3 credit independent study in EAM Management, Marketing & Research with Dr. Batchelder.

 Freshmen applicants will be abroad during their vacation summer term.
 EAM and MIP majors in sophomores or junior year must obtain approval from their summer term co-op employer to participate in the program.